 Pat and Ron Potter-Efron.

-Perhaps the single most important thing you might want to know about the two of us is that we have been married for 54 years as of July, 2019.
-That means we've gone through thousands of days together (literally almost 20,000 days).
+Perhaps the single most important thing you might want to know about the two of us is that we have been married for 56 years as of July, 2021.
+That means we've gone through over twenty thousand days together.
 Our marriage has survived and thrived through the births of our three children (Cindy, Jenny and Joshua), career transformations, unfortunate excursions into alcohol and drug misuse, Pat's serious heart attack 25 years ago, and most of the usual ups and downs of all relationships.
 But neither of us were prepared for the time when Pat began having trouble completing her paperwork at our mental health clinic, forgetting her appointments, even occasionally losing track of what she was saying or doing.
 It took several months more before she received the diagnosis of Lewy Body Dementia.